 The North Star or Pole Star – aka Polaris – is famous for holding nearly still in our sky while the entire northern sky moves around it.
 That’s because it’s located nearly at the north celestial pole, the point around which the entire northern sky turns.
 Polaris marks the way due north.
 As you face Polaris and stretch your arms sideways, your right hand points due east, and your left hand points due west.
-About-face of Polaris steers you due south.
+About-face from Polaris steers you due south.
 Polaris is not the brightest star in the nighttime sky, as is commonly believed.
 It’s only about 50th brightest.
-But you can find it easily, and, once you do, you’ll see it shining in the northern sky every night, from N. Hemisphere locations.
+But you can find it easily, and, once you do, you’ll see it shining in the northern sky every night, from Northern Hemisphere locations.
 Follow the links below to learn more about Polaris.

 How to see Polaris.
 This star is bright enough to spot even from some suburban skies.
 In a dark country sky, even when the full moon obscures a good deal of the starry heavens, the North Star is relatively easy to see.